Polecats

 Diet

-Their diet varies depending on geographic location, but up to 90% of their diet is composed of prairie dogs.(9)(10) Other animal remains found in scats include birds.
-Potential prey also included thirteen-lined ground squirrels, pocket gophers, deer mice, cottontail rabbits, upland plovers, horned larks, and western meadowlarks.(10)
+Their diet varies depending on geographic location, but up to 90% of their diet is composed of prairie dogs.(10)(11) Other animal remains found in scats include birds.
+Potential prey also included thirteen-lined ground squirrels, pocket gophers, deer mice, cottontail rabbits, upland plovers, horned larks, and western meadowlarks.(11)

 Predators

-North American polecats can fall prey to a number of predators such as golden eagles, prairie rattlesnakes, the North American badger, great horned owls, bobcats, coyotes, prairie falcons, and ferruginous hawks.(10)(11)(12)
+North American polecats can fall prey to a number of predators such as golden eagles, prairie rattlesnakes, the North American badger, great horned owls, bobcats, coyotes, prairie falcons, and ferruginous hawks.(11)(12)(13)

-The primary causes for the North American polecat’s decline include habitat loss, human-introduced diseases, the sylvatic plague,(13) and indirect poisoning from prairie dog control measures.(11)(14) Traps set for other animals may also contribute to their mortality.(14)
+The primary causes for the North American polecat’s decline included habitat loss, human-introduced diseases, the sylvatic plague,(14) and indirect poisoning from prairie dog control measures.(12)(15) Traps set for other animals may have also contributed to their mortality.(15)

-North American polecats were declared extinct in 1979 , until John and Lucille Hogg’s dog Shep brought a dead one to their home in Meeteetse, Wyoming, in 1981.(1) Since 1987, the North American polecat has benefited greatly from captive-breeding programmes.(15) Since 1991, many agencies and groups have actively reintroduced North American polecats back into the wild.
+They were declared extinct in 1979, until John and Lucille Hogg’s dog Shep brought a dead one to their home in Meeteetse, Wyoming in 1981.(1) Since 1987, the North American polecat has benefited from captive-breeding programmes.(16) Many agencies and groups have actively reintroduced North American polecats back into the wild since 1991.

 Cloning